 Universities need to find ways to reach out to students from small widely-dispersed communities.
 Human potential resides there.
 At West Texas A&M University we have initiated the WT Principal’s Scholars program.
 This program allows principals from the 66 high schools in the top 26 counties of Texas to identify up to five students who would benefit by attending West Texas A&M University.
 Those students will be admitted on the word of the principal alone.
 No forms.
 No processes.
 Rather, a principal levying judgement based on experience.
 A handshake.
 Application fees will be waived, time-to-admissions decisions based on 12 years of performance will be reduced from weeks to a split second through empirical evidence.
 Consideration for every available scholarship will be guaranteed.

 What is lost in metropolitan schools is a personal relationship between teachers, leaders, students and families.
 The principals of smaller districts typically know their students, making them appropriately prepared adjudicators of admissions.
 In the Texas Panhandle, many districts enroll as few as 150 students, PreK-12.
 Principals and teachers know these students and their families.

-Additionally, at last count WT provided at last count 71% of the credentialed public educators in the top 26 counties of Texas with at least one degree.
+Additionally, at last count WT provided 71% of the credentialed public educators in the top 26 counties of Texas with at least one degree or certification.
 We are proud to serve our region.
 The next closest provider is Texas Tech University, supplying approximately 9% according to Texas Education Agency data.